Material Requirements Planning (MRP)

 Backward Scheduling Process Flow

-The system always determines the basic dates for planned orders using Backward Scheduling.
-The system automatically switches to forward scheduling if the determined start date lies in the past (<Todays date).
+The ERP System always determines the basic dates for planned orders using Backward Scheduling.
+ERP systems automatically switches to forward scheduling, if the determined start date lies in the past (<Todays date).

 |Product Delivery / Requirements date||25 June (Friday)|

 |Procurement Duration||1 day (workday)|

 |In-house production time for the material||6 days (workdays)|

 |Order Release days||6 days (workdays)|

 |Workdays = Monday to Friday, no holidays in between|